-What is RNA Polymerase?
-The RNA polymerases or RNA-polymerized Proteins (RNAP) are a group of proteins with character enzyme capable of forming ribonucleotides to synthesize RNA from a sequence of DNA that serves as a pattern or mold.
+What is RNA Polymerase? is RNA polymerase a protein?
+Let us read this RNA polymerase and types of RNA polymerase.
+The RNA polymerases or RNA-polymerized Proteins (RNAP) (or) RNA Pol are a group of proteins with character enzymes capable of forming ribonucleotides to synthesize RNA from a sequence of DNA that serves as a pattern or mold.

-The RNA polymerase involved in the synthesis of messenger RNA or DNA transcription.
-RNA polymerase is the enzyme known soluble larger as measured about 100 Å in diameter and is visible in electron micrographs, which notes attached to the promoter DNA.
+The RNA pol involved in the synthesis of messenger RNA or DNA transcription.
+The RNA polymerase is the enzyme known soluble larger as measured about 100 Å in diameter and is visible in electron micrographs, which notes attached to the promoter DNA.

 RNA Polymerase Definition

 RNA Polymerase definition is the synthesis of RNA from a DNA template is called Transcription and is catalyzed by the enzyme RNA polymerase.
 The enzyme catalyzes the initiation and elongation of RNA chains.
 RNA Pol is also called “DNA dependent RNA Polymerase“.

 (RNA)n + Ribonucleoside triphosphate ↔ (RNA)n+1 + PPi